 Social media connects small businesses with the public at large.
 However, trying to do it all by yourself or hiring a full-time webmaster to handle it, is a waste of time and money.
 Can you guess the age demographic who use social media better than anyone else?
 14 – 25 years old.
 Kids as young as 14 know the ins and outs of any social media domain.
 However, as a small business, it is highly advised to go with a college kid who is competent and needs extra cash for school.
 People who are studying marketing as their major could use this as a paid internship.
 So it is a win-win for both sides.

 As a business owner, it is hard to keep track of everything on a daily basis.
 Handling customers, day-to-day appointments, phone calls, emails are not a walk in the park especially when you are on a budget.
 Keeping a check on your employees is also critical.
 To overcome these complications of everyday business, heaps of businesses and business owners prefer using online scheduling software like Setmore to simplify their lives.
 Besides, it saves you time, money (since you do not need to hire an assistant(s) to attend phone calls or customer emails), and helps you focus on what you love to do.
-You can sign up for a free account (yes, free account that remains free for life) with Setmore here.
-To know more, click here.
+You can sign up for a free Setmore account (yes, free account that remains free for life) now!
+How about Premium?

 Keeping an eye on your employees is not always possible since you remain occupied with your requisites.
 Time tracking software like YoCo Board helps you keep track of your staff’s roster and working hours.
 You get detailed login/logout reports on daily, weekly and monthly basis that helps you compute accurate hours to pay them accordingly.
 It works perfectly for computing hours of your freelance resource as well.